AVO-Official/AVO-Tabs/README.md

 -Double-click the ZIP file.
 -The contents will automatically unzip into a folder in the same location.

-Be sure to unzip the second file called "AVO Tabs - Version 1.0" as well
+Be sure to unzip the second file called "AVO Tabs - Version 1.0" as well.
+This is the file we'll be uploading to Chrome.
+You'll unzip AVO-Tabs-main.zip first and then AVO Tabs - Version 1.0.zip

 ### Step 3 - Install the plugin on chrome